Malta's PM Muscat should resign now, European Parliament tells EU leaders

 Muscat was photographed shaking hands with EU leaders at the summit later on Thursday.

-The head of the center-right grouping in the EU Parliament, Manfred Weber of Germany, told journalists it was a “huge scandal” that Muscat was still in office.
+The head of the centre-right grouping in the EU Parliament, Manfred Weber of Germany, told journalists it was a “huge scandal” that Muscat was still in office.
 He called for his immediate resignation.

-The political stability of the tiny Mediterranean island has been rocked in recent weeks by the fallout from the murder of the anti-corruption journalist, who was blown up by a car bomb in 2017.
+The political stability of the Mediterranean island has been rocked in recent weeks by the fallout from the murder of the anti-corruption journalist, who was blown up by a car bomb in 2017.

 Two people were accused of planting the bomb but for nearly two years police were unable to say who hired them.
 Last month, a man given immunity from prosecution confessed to being the middleman.